-This paper extends the work of Arkin et al. [1] by introducing a deliberative component.
+This paper extends the work of Arkin et al.[1] by introducing a deliberative component.
 Furthermore, it provides a more complex motivational system that allows modeling of habituation to stimuli, and the specification of circadian rhythms.
 The resulting integrated architecture was tested on a realistic office delivery task.

-3 The Architecture
+3. The Architecture

-This section presents a hybrid robot architecture that combines three components: deliberative planning, reactive control, and motivational drives.
+This section presents a hybrid robot architecture that combines three components: deliberative planning, reac-tive control, and motivational drives.
 Each of the three components addresses one of the challenges outlined in the introduction.
-A high level block diagram of the architecture is shown in Figure 1.
+A high level block diagram of the architecture is shown in Fig.1.

-Figure 1: High level system architecture.
+Fig. 1.
+High level system architecture.

-3.1 Deliberative Subsystem
+3.1.
+Deliberative Subsystem

 The deliberative subsystem is used to initially configure and reconfigure the behavioral control system as needed, incorporating the use of high-level knowledge when it is available and reliable.
-The current approach utilizes existing metric floor plans of buildings, converting them to an intermediate free space representation that can generate way-points for navigational purposes [3].
+The current approach utilizes existing metric floor plans of buildings, converting them to an intermediate free space representation that can generate way-points for navigational purposes[3].
 The intermediate segments are translated into suitable behavioral assemblages for execution on the real robot.
-A block diagram of this process is shown on Figure 2.
+A block diagram of this process is shown in Fig.2.

 At the core of the Deliberative Subsystem is a path planner that takes both user input and an environmental map (in our experiments a map of a building floor) to produce a path from the current robot position to the goal.
 The map defines the positions of the walls and obstacles in the environment.
-The method used for path planning is a standard configuration space approach [7].
+The method used for path planning is a standard configuration space approach[7].
 Once the configuration space is constructed, it is partitioned into a set of non-overlapping convex polygons and the path finding process is recast into a graph search problem.
 The nodes of the graph are constructed from the mid-points of all convex regions.
-The $A^$ search algorithm is then used to find a path between the robot location and the goal point.
-A path refinement procedure is applied at the end.
+The A^ search algorithm is then used to find a path between the robot location and the goal point.
+A path refinement procedure is applied at the end[3].
 No claims about the optimality of this approach are made in this paper.
 However, experience has shown that this approach produces good plans for office environments.
-One such plan is show on Figure 3.
-For more details on this technique refer to [3].
+One such plan is shown in Fig.3.

-Figure 2: Deliberative subsystem.
+Fig. 2.
+Deliberative subsystem.

-Figure 3: Sample path for an office environment.
+Fig. 3.
+Sample path for an offi ce environment.

 The result from the path planner is a sequence of waypoints that, when followed, take the robot to the goal.
 This sequence of points is used to configure a reactive controller by instantiating a Finite State Acceptor (FSA) using a Behavior Library of motor schemas and perceptual triggers used for transitions between states.
-A diagram of one such controller is shown on Figure 4.

-3.2 Reactive Control
+3.2.
+Reactive Control

 The behavioral executive is the run-time system that provides the necessary sensorimotor control integration for rapid and intelligent motor response.
-Schema-based motor control agents [2], generating a uniform vector representation to encode the responses of the robot to its stimuli, are used.
+Schema-based motor control agents[2], generating a uniform vector representation to encode the responses of the robot to its stimuli, are used.
 The different agents are easily configurable and can be organized recursively to create more complex behaviors.
-The depiction of a typical behavioral assemblage is shown in Figure 5.
+The depiction of a typical behavioral assemblage is shown in Fig.4.
 Depending on the complexity of the behavioral coordinator module, different resulting behaviors can be generated.